 Every Child Achieves

-• We aim to inspire and challenge our children, through a safe, happy and nurturing learning environment, to achieve excellent standards including all aspects of the National Curriculum objectives for reading.
+• To inspire and challenge our children, through a safe, happy and nurturing learning environment.

 • We teach phonics for 30 minutes a day.
 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.